-4. DEFENCE AND ASSESSMENT OF THE FINAL MASTER'S THESIS
+4. DEFENCE AND ASSESSMENT OF THE FINAL MASTER'S THESIS (PROJECT)

-When completed, the final master's thesis shall be defended publicly by the students in the meeting of the commission for the defence of the final master's thesis.
-The order of defence of the FMT is described in the Vilnius University Business School's procedure for preparing, defending, evaluating and storing Written Papers (hereinafter VU BS Written Papers procedure).
-A student is allowed to defend a master's thesis if the thesis meets the following requirements:
+When completed, the final master's thesis project shall be defended publicly by the students in the meeting of the commission for the defence of the final master's thesis (project).
+The order of defence of the FMTP is described in the Vilnius University Business School's procedure for preparing, defending, evaluating and storing Written Papers (hereinafter VU BS Written Papers procedure).
+Students are allowed to defend a master's thesis (project) if the thesis (project) meets the following requirements:

-• prepared in accordance with the VU BS Written Order of Procedure for Academic Writing Papers and the methodological instructions for the preparation of the FMT;
+• prepared in accordance with the VU BS Written Order of Procedure for Academic Writing Papers and the methodological instructions for the preparation of the FMTP;